ioliveros/booky/README.md

 ---
 #### Running Flask (recommender microservice)

-#### NOTE:
-there are pre-requisites to run the recommender service, you need to have the ff. metadata
+NOTE: there are pre-requisites to run the recommender service, you need to have the ff. metadata
 ```bash
 knn_model.pkl
 mlb.pkl
 books.json
 ```
+Runnin the service
 ```bash
 cd reco
 pip install > requirements.pip